-Fugitive Dust Source (1) Mine Site Modeling for Dust Mine Site Modeling for Metals and Sulfur FTB Modeling for Dust FTB Modeling for Metals and Sulfur Rail car loading (RTH (ore)) Included Included n/a n/a Rock handling and roads within the pits (2) Excluded Excluded n/a n/a Wind erosion • From stockpiles (3) Excluded Excluded n/a n/a From beaches consisting of Flotation Tailings From dams constructed of LTVSMC n/a n/a Included Included tailings n/a n/a Included Included n/a = not applicable
+Fugitive Dust Source (1) Mine Site Modeling for Dust Mine Site Modeling for Metals and Sulfur FTB Modeling for Dust FTB Modeling for Metals and Sulfur Rail car loading (RTH (ore)) Included Included n/a n/a Rock handling and roads within the pits (2) Excluded Excluded n/a n/a Wind erosion From stockpiles(3) From beaches consisting of Flotation Tailings Excluded n/a Excluded n/a n/a Included n/a Included From dams constructed of LTVSMC tailings n/a n/a Included Included n/a = not applicable

-- (1) sources as identified in Attachment A - (2) Fugitive dust sources excluded from the analysis per Attachment A include rock handling and roads within the pits as these emissions are expected to be trapped within the respective pits and have minimal contribution to estimated air concentrations. - (3) The potential for wind erosion from the stockpiles was evaluated as part of the air emissions inventory and it was determined that wind erosion will not occur through the use of USEPA approved wind erosion calculations procedures in Section 13.2.5 of Reference (17). - (4) General road construction material assumed to be laid over the top of the LTVSMC tailings.
+(1) sources as identified in Attachment A

+(2) Fugitive dust sources excluded from the analysis per Attachment A include rock handling and roads within the pits as these emissions are expected to be trapped within the respective pits and have minimal contribution to estimated air concentrations.

+(3) The potential for wind erosion from the stockpiles was evaluated as part of the air emissions inventory and it was determined that wind erosion will not occur through the use of USEPA approved wind erosion calculations procedures in Section 13.2.5 of Reference (17).

+(4) General road construction material assumed to be laid over the top of the LTVSMC tailings.